9.B.149 The M50 Peptidase (M50-P) Family

 SpoIVFB of Bacillus subtilis

 Uncharacterized protease-like protein with 755 aas and 9 TMSs in a 6 + 3 TMS arrangement.
+The protease cleaves transmembrane domains of substrate proteins.
 The C-terminal hydrophilic domain and the last TMS resemble the N-terminal parts of membrane fusion proteins (TC# 8.A.1).

 UP of Gemmata obscuriglobus